Founder Rachael Finnerty (PhD), brings together her skills and experience

 • Speak at conferences, fundraisers, and community events about the evidence-based benefits of music therapy

-• Ph.D. in Psychology, Neuroscience & Behavior
+• Ph.D. in Psychology, Neuroscience & Behavior, McMaster University

 • Regular speaker at conferences and events